This piece is almost identical with today’s Spectator Health article.

 The paper made the most elementary of all statistical mistakes.
 It failed to make allowance for the jelly bean problem.

-Table 1 of the paper lists 24 different tests of statistical significance and focusses attention on three that happen to give a P value (just) less than 0.05, and so were declared to be "statistically significant".
+The paper lists 24 different tests of statistical significance and focusses attention on three that happen to give a P value (just) less than 0.05, and so were declared to be "statistically significant".
 If you do enough tests, some are bound to come out “statistically significant” by chance.
 They are false postives, and the conclusions are as meaningless as “green jelly beans cause acne” in the cartoon.
 This is called P-hacking and it’s a well known cause of problems.
 It was evidently beyond the wit of the referees to notice this naive mistake.
 It’s very doubtful whether there is anything happening but random variability.

 And that’s before you even get to the problem of the weakness of the evidence provided by P values close to 0.05.
 There’s at least a 30% chance of such values being false positives, even if it were not for the jelly bean problem, and a lot more than 30% if the hypothesis being tested is implausible.
 I leave it to the reader to assess the plausibility of the hypothesis that a good way to stop a baby crying is to stick needles into the poor baby.